Artist, Founder, "Projekt Postcard"

 During the implementation of these projects, she created and taught space-inspired art therapy workshops in hospitals, schools, refugee organizations locally and abroad.

-For the "Earthrise" project, Maria created a 30' long art installation with 250 earthrise drawings from children from around the world.
+For the "Earthrise" project, Maria created a 30' long art installation with 250 earthrise drawings from children around the world.
 An installation created for one night to showcase the kid's artwork at the Apollo 8 50th anniversary celebration at the Kennedy Space Center, FL.